Standing Policies of the Board of Legal Specialization and Education - 300 Certification Program Accreditation

 (a) Authority and Purpose.

-The BLSE shall have authority and responsibility to evaluate lawyer certifying organizations and programs and to define the conditions and procedures under which accreditation shall be granted, maintained, or revoked.
-Such review is intended to enable the BLSE to evaluate the objectives, standards, and procedures of such organizations and programs to ensure for the public the continued value of “certified,” “board certified,” “specialist,” and “expert” as a means to identify lawyers who have demonstrated special competence, skills, and proficiency, as well as character, ethics, and professionalism in the practice of law.
+The BLSE has the authority and responsibility to evaluate lawyer certifying organizations and programs and to define the conditions and procedures under which accreditation will be granted, maintained, or revoked.
+Review is to enable the BLSE to evaluate the objectives, standards, and procedures of lawyer certifying organizations and programs.
+The purpose is to ensure the continued value of “certified,” “board certified,” “specialist,” and “expert” as a means to identify lawyers who have demonstrated special competence, skills, and proficiency, as well as character, ethics, and professionalism in the practice of law.

-(b) "Applicant" means a certifying organization which applies to The Florida Bar BLSE for accreditation or re-accreditation.
+(2) "Applicant" means a certifying organization that applies to the BLSE for accreditation or re-accreditation.

-(d) "Florida plan" refers to the Florida Certification Plan, including the standards for each specialty area as set forth in chapter 6, Rules Regulating The Florida Bar.
+(4) "Florida plan" refers to the Florida Certification Plan, including the standards for each specialty area under chapter 6, Rules Regulating The Florida Bar.

-(f) "Specialty area" is the field of law in which lawyers are or are proposed to be certified as legal specialists.
+(6) "Specialty area" is the field of law in which lawyers are or are proposed to be certified as specialists.

 To be eligible to become an accredited organization, an applicant must:

 (1) demonstrate its dedication to the identification of lawyers who possess an enhanced level of skill, expertise, and professionalism, and to the continued development and improvement of the professional competence of lawyers;